 At the regional level, AYSO is an all-volunteer program.
 All of our coaches, team administrators, program administrators – everyone is a volunteer.
 Unlike Little League or basketball, we do not pay referees – they too are volunteers.
 Participation in AYSO cannot be made conditional on your volunteering but. unless nearly everyone volunteers to do something, we would not be able to function.
 We offer extensive training programs for all our volunteers, especially coaches and referees.

-Our policy since 2004 will be to require teams to provide at least two volunteers to train and participate as referees.
+Our policy is to require teams to provide at least two volunteers to train and participate as referees.
 Your child's team may be ineligible for the elimination stage of our playoffs if your team does not provide referees to the program.

 The program for high school age players is slightly different.
 Teams play two games a weekend but the season ends in mid-November so as not to conflict with high school soccer.